In-house Staffing vs Managed Staffing – The Pros and Cons

 Advantages of In-House Recruitment

 • In-house staff is exclusive to the company.
 This allows quick response, onsite availability, and a systematic approach to problems or solutions.
-Face-to- face interaction offers better engagement between employees and employers.
-These personalised conversations lead to better execution and implementation of solutions.
+Face-to-face interaction offers better engagement between employees and employers.
+These personalized conversations lead to better execution and implementation of solutions.

-• Additionally, it also offers absolute control to organizations over staffing and critical HR issues.
-A constant salary and room for growth directly impact the retainability of in-house members and such members are associated for a longer duration with the organization.
+• It also offers absolute control to organizations over staffing and critical HR issues.
+A constant salary and room for growth directly impact the attainability of in-house members, and such members are associated for a longer duration with the organization.

 • Maintaining confidentiality concerning intellectual property becomes easy.
-Legal non-compete contract prevents leakage of any confidential information.
+A legal non-compete contract prevents the leakage of any confidential information.

 • Technical issues are resolved quickly as the talent is available onsite and is responsible for the smooth functioning of the organization.